jenkinsci/hashicorp-vault-plugin/README.md

 ### Isolating policies for different jobs
 It may be desirable to have jobs or folders with separate Vault policies allocated.
-This may be done with the optional `policies` configuration option combined with AppRole authentication.
-The workflow would look like this:
+This may be done with the optional `policies` configuration option combined with authentication such as the AppRole credential.
+The process is the following:
 * The Jenkins job attempts to retrieve a secret from Vault
 * The AppRole authentication is used to retrieve a new token (if the old one has not expired yet)
 * The Vault plugin then uses the `policies` configuration value with job info to come up with a list of policies